Explained: FBM (Fulfillment by Merchants) vs FBS (Fulfillment by Sears) on Sears

 FBS (Fulfillment by Sears):

-It is an end-to-end fulfillment service offered by Sears to the participants of the program which comprises of warehousing, picking, packaging and shipping the orders.
+It is an end-to-end fulfillment service offered by Sears to the participants of the program which comprises warehousing, picking, packaging, and shipping the orders.

-Being an established retailer, Sears has a vast network of the warehouse, large distribution network and great online fulfillment tools that streamline the process and makes fulfillment for sellers more efficient and affordable.
+Being an established retailer, Sears has a vast network of warehouse, large distribution network, and great online fulfillment tools that streamline the process and makes fulfillment for sellers more efficient and affordable.